dcaffer07/-Basic_Onshape_CAD/README.md

 ##### Image
 [The Sub-Assembly images](https://docs.google.com/document/d/1YChYDAiBlNJqzqcZrD1FBypD4bvAO-BaBReJ9WJJa5o/edit)
 ##### Reflection
 >I learned so many new things in this Sub-Assembly.
-I foll
+I followed alond with DR. Sheild's video, and